Place the spark arrestor gasket over the conversion plate before connecting the wires.

 The newer Balmar 6 series small case alternators are a big leap forward in terms of better cooling, and higher output for longer periods, but if you don't need that type of performance the 8MR is a decent low cost option to pair with a Balmar regulator when set up for external regulation.

 When setting a regulator up for the 8MR I strongly recommend at least Balmar Belt Manager level 2 or 3.
 This will de-rate the available current output of this alternator and allow it to run into large loads for long periods of time without over heating.
-Running these alternators wide upon into large loads for hours on end WILL eventually cook them.
+Running these alternators wide open/full fielded into large loads for hours on end WILL eventually cook them.
 Use alt temp sensing as added insurance and Balmar Belt Manager as your primary tool to keep these running cool..